-An infant or youngster with strabismus may learn to ignore or suppress the image seen by the misaligned eye.
+A child with strabismus may learn to ignore or suppress the image seen by the misaligned eye.
 The normal eye becomes dominant, while the misaligned eye develops reduced vision from lack of use.
 This loss of vision in one eye is called amblyopia, and approximately 50% of children with strabismus develop amblyopia.
-Amblyopia may also occur if vision is significantly different from one eye to the other.

 Treatment of Eye Muscle Imbalance